lsst-sqre/sqr-083/index.rst

    Times Square is a Rubin Science Platform application that publishes parameterized Jupyter Notebooks.
    One application is to generate reports that aggregate information from external sources.
    Since Times Square sources Jupyter Notebooks from public GitHub repositories, authors can't embed API tokens.
-   For some types of data access, it's necessary to create API proxy services that  effectively exchange a Gafaelfawr token in the notebook environment to access the external resource.
+   For some types of data access, it's necessary to create API proxy services that effectively exchange a Gafaelfawr token for access to an external service.
    This technote discusses a realization of this pattern, the `Jira Data Proxy`_ service.

 Introduction